Congress in Seville

 Congress in Seville (Spanish: Congreso en Sevilla) is a 1955 Spanish musical film directed by Antonio Román and starring Carmen Sevilla, Fernando Fernán Gómez and Manolo Morán.

 It was shot at CEA Studios in Madrid and on location in Seville.
 The film's sets were designed by the art director Enrique Alarcón.

 Plot

-After their business in Seville goes bankrupt, Carmen and Paco emigrate to Stockholm, where, while penniless, one must endure the living before returning to their homeland.
-While in Sweden, Carmen found a job as a dancer while Paco manages to return to Seville.
-Meanwhile, the dancer Carmen gets into a fight on her job and is being let go.
+After their business in Seville goes bankrupt, Carmen and Paco emigrate to Stockholm, where, while penniless, they must somehow get by before returning to their homeland.
+While in Sweden, Carmen finds a job as a dancer while Paco manages to return to Seville.
+Meanwhile, Carmen gets into a fight on her job and is let go.
 Having some spare cash, she visits the hospital where she gets a plane ticket from Dr. Petersen, a physician who has been invited to a Medical Congress in Seville.
-Dressed up as him, she tries to make to Seville, but on the plane and at the airport she meets various congressmen and comedy ensues.
+Dressed up as him, she tries to make it to Seville, but on the plane and at the airport she meets various congressmen and comedy ensues.